loraran/hcp3d/README.md

 MATLAB XRD simulations of hcp bulk crystals.
 MSc project (2017-2019).

+**_NOTE:_ Upload is still ongowing as of 2021.**

 This repository consists of all scripts developed in MATLAB to simulate X-ray diffraction line profiles of hexagonal close-packed bulk crystals with grain interfaces.
-The scripts are separated into two folders: `hcp3d/fulltilt` lists all scripts dedicated to the simulation routines performed, and `hcp3d/extras` lists all scripts developed to extract images and perform pertinent calculations to extract further information on the XRD data obtained.
+The scripts are separated into two folders: `hcp3d/sim` lists all scripts dedicated to the simulation routines performed, and `hcp3d/extras` lists all scripts developed to extract images and perform pertinent calculations to extract further information on the XRD data obtained.
 A full description of the scripts contained in the repository can be found below.

 A research paper was published using results obtained from these scripts.
 You can find it here: [_Retrieving the configuration of grain boundary structure in polycrystalline materials by extraordinary X-ray reflection analysis_](https://doi.org/10.1107/S1600576720007803)